 8.)
 Smoky Pulled Pork Rub

-A recipe for quick and smoky rub recipe that adds a little smoke and spice flavor to meats.
-It will quickly become one of your favorite go-to rubs for pork roasts.
-This recipe will give you enough rub for one pork butt.
+A recipe for a fantastic rub that adds a little smoke and spice flavor to pulled pork.
+It will quickly become one of your favorite go-to rubs.
+This recipe will give you enough rub for one 5-6 pound pork butt.
 Double or triple as needed.
-Try this Smoky Pulled Pork Rub
+Try this Smoky Rub

 9.)
 No Sugar Pulled Pork Rub